IntentArchitect/Docs/articles/whats-new/2024/05/index.md

   - **[`IDistributedCache` support (beta)](#idistributedcache-support-beta)** - Use Redis or memory to cache application data.
   - **[Entity Framework Core second level caching (beta)](#entity-framework-core-second-level-caching-beta)** - Cache the results of EF queries.
   - **[Improvements to Service model modelling with the advanced mapping system](#improvements-to-service-model-modelling-with-the-advanced-mapping-system)** - This paradigm now has more parity with the CQRS paradigm .
-  - **[CRUD support for mapping literals](#improvements-to-service-model-modelling-with-the-advanced-mapping-system)** - This paradigm now has more parity with the CQRS paradigm .
+  - **[CRUD support for mapping literals](#improvements-to-service-model-modelling-with-the-advanced-mapping-system)** - This paradigm now has more parity with the CQRS paradigm.
+  - **[Change the installation path of Intent Architect](#change-the-installation-path-of-intent-architect)** - On Windows it is now possible to install Intent Architect to a location other than `Program Files.`

 ## Update details